mlflow/mlflow/docs/source/llms/deployments/index.rst

 Additional Query Parameters
 ---------------------------
-In addition to the :ref:`standard_query_parameters`, you can pass any additional parameters supported by the endpoint's provider as part of your query.
+In addition to the :ref:`standard_deployments_parameters`, you can pass any additional parameters supported by the endpoint's provider as part of your query.
 For example:

 - ``logit_bias`` (supported by OpenAI, Cohere)
 - ``top_k`` (supported by MosaicML, Anthropic, PaLM, Cohere)